Match Report

 There were too many free kicks to our liking.
 The referee was inclined to err on the side of safety, and pulled up players when other officials would have refrained from blowing the whistle, but that is a better course than letting men get out of hand.
 We did not count the number of free kicks, but from memory them seemed to be almost equally divided.
 But Golders Green suffered most through goals being scored from two of their offences.

-Hayes equalised the score [through Townsend's penalty] midway through the opening half, and the subsequent play before the interval was so even that it seemed as though the teams would cross over on level terms.
-F. Boston, however, gave Golders Green the lead for the second time with a fine shot, and though Hayes tried hard, Jones heading the ball against the crossbar, they could not make up lost ground before the whistle went for a breather.
+Hayes equalised the score [through TOWNSEND's penalty] midway through the opening half, and the subsequent play before the interval was so even that it seemed as though the teams would cross over on level terms.
+F. BOSTON, however, gave Golders Green the lead for the second time with a fine shot, and though Hayes tried hard, Jones heading the ball against the crossbar, they could not make up lost ground before the whistle went for a breather.

-The second half went in favour of Hayes, but they could only score once, Hunter netting after a free kick had been taken.
+The second half went in favour of Hayes, but they could only score once, HUNTER netting after a free kick had been taken.
 In one of their attacks Weaver was injured, and there were other casualties, but none bad enough to warrant players leaving the field.
 There was wonderful work by Kimber, who exercised sound judgment, and extricated himself from difficult positions on several occasions.

 But Golders Green were by no means inefficient.
 They were showing form quite equal to that in the previous match with Uxbridge, which they won by 7-0, and there were times when their combination reminded one of their palmiest days.
 However, there were lapses on their part, as well as on the other side, and no further goals were scored.